SciML/ParameterizedFunctions.jl/README.md

 [![ParameterizedFunctions](http://pkg.julialang.org/badges/ParameterizedFunctions_0.5.svg)](http://pkg.julialang.org/?pkg=ParameterizedFunctions)
 [![ParameterizedFunctions](http://pkg.julialang.org/badges/ParameterizedFunctions_0.6.svg)](http://pkg.julialang.org/?pkg=ParameterizedFunctions)

+## Note that this library is deprecated in favor of [ModelingToolkit.jl](https://github.com/JuliaDiffEq/ModelingToolkit.jl).
+ParameterizedFunctions.jl will continue to work but is in maitanance mode.

 ParameterizedFunctions.jl is a component of the JuliaDiffEq ecosystem which allows for parameters to be explicitly present within functions.
 The interface which ParameterizedFunctions describes allows for functionality which requires parameters,